how-much-are-my-mineral-rights-worth

 It should also be stated that the information described below will change should there be more than one productive zone or horizon (for example, the Permian Basin of west Texas has multiple productive horizons).

 The same thoughts outlined below should be applied to the respective productive horizon capable of producing in paying quantities.
 The only caveat to this would be how long would it take for the Operator to commence development of these additional horizons.
-This could honestly, take decades.

 The rules of supply and demand, commodity prices, and market cycles also play a huge role and shouldn’t be overlooked.
 However, for all intent and purpose we’ll simply focus on the four development stages and the selling opportunities therein.